 Open article: Working with the media can be a powerful addition to your marketing toolkit.
 Ruth Clowes explains the available options and advises on how to put a media campaign into action.
 Private Practice, Summer 2015

 Helping clients help themselves

-Free article: Active in the evolution of CBT over the past four decades and acknowledged as the most influential therapist in the field internationally, Christine Padesky aims to put herself out of business by teaching people skills they can use to help themselves.
-Interview by James Rye.
+Open article: Influential CBT therapist Christine Padesky aims to put herself out of business by teaching people skills they can use to help themselves.
 Private Practice, Spring 2015

 1. Cole S. Stillness in mind: a companion to mindfulness, meditation and living.
 Winchester and Washington: Changemakers Books; 2014.

 2. Rogers C. On becoming a person: a therapist’s view of psychotherapy.
 London: Constable & Company; 1961.